 By Sen. Carl Levin

-Carl Levin is the senior U.S. senator from Michigan and the chairman of the Senate Armed Services Committee.
+Carl Levin is the senior U.S. senator from Michigan.